microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 I was in Redmond two weeks ago presenting Copilot for Security at the Microsoft AI Cloud Summit.
 The attendees, most of whom had surprisingly never seen it, were fascinated.
 Leaving the conference, it's apparent most partners are confused about the pricing.
 Below, I added details about Copilot for Security's **[newly-released pricing](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot#pricing).**

-**Whether you're new to Copilot for Security or in the [Microsoft Copilot for Security Partner Ecosystem](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners), expand your capabilities with our [Copilot for Security documentation](https://learn.microsoft.com/en-us/security-copilot/).**
+Whether you're new to Copilot for Security or in the [Microsoft Copilot for Security Partner Ecosystem](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners), expand your capabilities with our [Copilot for Security documentation](https://learn.microsoft.com/en-us/security-copilot/).

 **[Prompt engineering in Copilot for Security](https://learn.microsoft.com/en-us/security-copilot/prompting-tips)** plays a critical role in creating specific, high-quality outputs. **[This folder](https://github.com/rod-trent/Security-Copilot/tree/main/Prompts)** contains Copilot for Security prompting templates and Promptbooks.

 #### Are you a partner?
-If so, explore our newly-updated [Partner Landing Page](https://securitypartners.transform.microsoft.com/security-copilot)!
+If so, explore our [Partner Landing Page!](https://securitypartners.transform.microsoft.com/security-copilot)

 ## Events